 As a measure of equity, the proportions of awards and certificates for each group should be as close as possible to that group's proportion in the student population.
 The equity formula was applied to each population group to determine if degrees and certificates were awarded proportional to the population.
 For example, for White students receiving AS degrees 46.9% - 37.2% = +9.7%.
 The finding indicates that White students received AS degrees disproportional to its counterparts.
-Equity measurements were applied to each group of students with the following results noted: White (AS degree, +9.7%, C = +9.3%), African-American (AS degree+4.6%, certificate - +1.0%), and Asian (AS degrees - +4.9%, certificate - 4.3%) students received disproportionately more AS degrees and certificates than Hispanic students.
+Equity measurements were applied to each group of students with the following results noted: White (AS degree, +9.7%, C = +9.3%), African-American (AS degree+4.6%, certificate -4.3%) students received disproportionately more AS degrees and certificates than Hispanic students.
 Hispanic students received -15% fewer AS degrees and - 21.3 % fewer certificates than other ethnic groups.